-- Sign the return in the space provided for the preparer's signature. - Give a copy of the return to the organization.
+- Sign the return in the space provided for the preparer's signature. - · Give a copy of the return to the organization.

 Note.
 A paid preparer may sign original returns, amended returns, or requests for filing extensions by rubber stamp, mechanical device, or computer software program.
+Also, facsimile signatures are authorized.